 Best Priced DeWalt Drill

-Without a doubt, we’d call the DCD708C2 the best priced DeWalt drill.
-We’ve seen it as low as $99 for the kit with two batteries, charger, and tool bag.
+Without a doubt, we’d call the DCD708C2 the best-priced DeWalt drill.
+We’ve seen it as low as $129 for the kit with two batteries, charger, and tool bag (the normal price is around $159).
 This compact cordless drill definitely rules the roost when it comes to value.

 A top performer in the compact cordless drill class, the DeWalt Atomic 20V drill replaces the need for a 12V tool.
 In fact, the DCD708 drill fits the same compact profile.
 You get a smaller footprint with less weight while getting better performance than you find in DeWalt’s 12V drill.